Part Four: On Aristotle. Stealth Hiking through his Tripartite Method

 stealthy in the outdoors.

 "I have met with but one or two persons in the course of my life who understood the art of Walking..."

 --Henry David Thoreau

 The following paper I dedicate to the members of R.O.T.C. everywhere and to the U.S. Army.

-[Caution: The following instructions assume the reader already knows about land navigation
+[The following instructions assumes the reader already knows about land navigation

 and how to use a map and compass so as not to get lost in the outdoors.
 Do not use the following advice